bominkm/R-Shiny-app/README.md

 # R-Shiny-app

 ## How to make R shiny application
-You have to make R shiny app like this.
+You can make R shiny app like so:
 ``` r
 library(shiny)
 library(shinydashboard)